 121.2.8 High Priority Unfunded Needs List

 MoDOT maintains a list of high priority unfunded needs.
-This list is used to demonstrate the identified needs around the state and includes roadway and bridge projects estimated at approximately $2 billion over both Tier 1 and Tier 2 and approximately $300 million in prioritized multimodal needs.
+This list is used to demonstrate the identified needs around the state and includes roadway and bridge needs estimated at approximately $10 billion in total.
+The prioritized needs includes statewide needs, major bridge needs and 3 tiers of road and bridge needs.

 Through the planning process, MoDOT staff work with the planning partners to identify and prioritize regional needs.
 These prioritized regional needs include both roadway and bridge items as well as multimodal needs.
 Each region provides their prioritized needs to the district.
 The district will add the appropriate needs to the unfunded needs list.
 The prioritization process is intentionally flexible in order to allow each district and region the ability to adopt a process that functions adequately and can be molded to their desired approach.

-Since the unfunded needs list is intended to represent just a portion of the needs in a district, the overall list for roadway and bridge needs and multimodal needs, is constrained to approximately $2 billion and $300 million respectively.
+Since the unfunded needs list is intended to represent just a portion of the needs in a district, the overall list for roadway and bridge needs and multimodal needs, is constrained to approximately $4.5 billion and $1 billion respectively.
 The total value of the associated scoping estimates for all listed needs in each region correlates to each district’s distribution formula for both categories of work, road and bridge and multimodal.
-For example, if a district receives 10% of distributed funds, the total value of all projects included in Tier 1 and Tier 2 roadway and bridge needs would be approximately $50 million for Tier 1 and $150 million for Tier 2.
-Similarly, if a district receives 10% of distributed funds, the total value of all projects included in their multimodal need’s identification would be approximately $30 million.
+For example, if a district receives 10% of distributed funds, the total value of all needs included in Tiers 1,2 and 3 roadway and bridge needs would be approximately $50 million for Tier 1 and $200 million each for Tiers 2 and 3.
+Similarly, if a district receives 10% of distributed funds, the total value of all needs included in their multimodal need’s identification would be approximately $100 million.

 Additional specific guidance on the unfunded needs list targets is provided to the districts prior to the start of the effort to develop the lists.
-The high priority unfunded needs list process starts once the draft STIP is created and it is finalized in the fall of each year to be taken to the Missouri Highway Transportation Commission (MHTC), usually around November.
+The high priority unfunded needs list process starts once the draft STIP is created and it is finalized and presented to the Missouri Highway Transportation Commission (MHTC), usually around September.